-Note: The 2021 Development Impact Fee study anticipates the buildout of the City in approximately 25 years, or around 2045.
-No refunds have been issued as of December 2023, but refunds to developers are expected to occur over fiscal year 2024 as part of fee in lieu reimbursements financed through three separate Community Facilities Districts.
-The fees anticipated to be refunded are currently in a liability holding account and were not counted as revenue.
-Once the City issues bonds within these Districts, the DIF fees will be refunded to the Developer, and the same amount of bond proceeds will be available to fund appropriate capital projects.
+Notes: (1) The 2021 Development Impact Fee study anticipates the buildout of the City in approximately 25 years, or around 2045.
+(2) Refunds to developers will occur in subsequent fiscal years as part of fee reimbursements for Community Facilities Districts.
+A reimbursement for CFD2022-3 Verano occurred in July, after the period covered by this report.
+Fees anticipated to be refunded are held in a liability holding account and not counted as revenue.
+Once the City issues bonds within these Districts, the DIF fees will be refunded to the Developer, and the bond proceeds will be available to fund appropriate capital projects.
+(3) An individual project for which DIF fees had been collected in FY2021/22 were subsequently refunded in FY2023/24.